asyncapi/modelina/docs/languages/Java.md

 # Java
-There are special use-cases that each language support, therefore this document is for anything related to the Java models.
+There are special use-cases that each language supports; this document pertains to **Java models**.

 <!-- toc is generated with GitHub Actions do not remove toc markers -->